yesint/hccp/README.md

 1. [Yesylevskyy, S. O., V. N. Kharkyanen, and A. P. Demchenko.
 Hierarchical clustering of the correlation patterns: New method of domain identification in proteins.
 Biophys.
 Chem.
 2006.
 119:84-93.](https://www.sciencedirect.com/science/article/pii/S0301462205001523)
 2. [Yesylevskyy, S. O., V. N. Kharkyanen, and A. P. Demchenko.
 Dynamic protein domains: identification, interdependence and stability.
 Biophys J, 2006, 91, 670-685.](https://www.sciencedirect.com/science/article/pii/S0006349506717660?via%3Dihub)

 The code was written in 2006-2009 in Fortran90 and was never published being available by request only.
-In 2025 I resurracted it by fixing minor compatibility issues with modern `gfortran` and uploaded to GitHub.
+In 2025 I resurrected it by fixing minor compatibility issues with modern `gfortran` and uploaded to GitHub.

 Despite being very old and written in Fortran HCCP is rather user-friendly and easy to modify.